Carrie-Luk/Covid19-project/README.md

-Covide 19 data analysis with SQL
+Covid 19 data analysis with SQL